 For the rest of us, our attention is best focused—and we are most likely to achieve the desired performance—when few distractions compete for our attention.
 At TOPGUN this means plain classrooms without pictures and uniforms not adorned with ribbons or medals (I wonder how he got that?).
 Not even wristwatches.

 Humans have short attention spans and eagerly seem to drift away for the latest shiny thing.
 Remove as many distractions as possible to set the conditions for a truly effective presentation.
-You don’t have to take pictures off the wall, but you can wear neutral clothing, draw the curtains, and ask the audience to not simply silence their electronic devices but to temporarily surrender them to avoid temptation.
+You don’t have to take pictures off the A formation of four aircraft abeam each other in a relatively-straight line, albeit possibly at different altitudes., but you can wear neutral clothing, draw the curtains, and ask the audience to not simply silence their electronic devices but to temporarily surrender them to avoid temptation.
 Admittedly, this is much more easily said than done.

 - Correct Mistakes and Move On